blakepolidore/Project-4/README.md

 - Change the search parameters by category or location

+- Choose a search radius

 - Login with Facebook

 - Visit an activities Yelp page or call them

+- Integrated with Uber in order to make it more convenient for the user to access these venues at the click of a button

 Installation
 ------------